dotnet/csharpstandard/standard/classes.md

 When a method has a `void` result and an expression body, the expression `E` shall be a *statement_expression*, and the body is exactly equivalent to a statment body of the form `{ E; }`.

-When the effective return type of a method is not `void` and the method has a statment body, each return statement in that method's body shall specify an expression that is implicitly convertible to the effective return type.
+When the effective return type of a method is not `void` and the method has a block body, each return statement in that method's body shall specify an expression that is implicitly convertible to the effective return type.
 The endpoint of the method body of a value-returning method shall not be reachable.
-In other words, in a value-returning method with a statment body, control is not permitted to flow off the end of the method body.
+In other words, in a value-returning method with a block body, control is not permitted to flow off the end of the method body.

-When the effective return type of a method is not `void` and the method has an expression body, `E`, the expression shall be implicitly convertible to the effective return type, and the body is exactly equivalent to a statment body of the form `{ return E; }`.
+When the effective return type of a method is not `void` and the method has an expression body, `E`, the expression shall be implicitly convertible to the effective return type, and the body is exactly equivalent to a block body of the form `{ return E; }`.

 > *Example*: In the following code
 > ```csharp